Contents

 8. Data protection rights and remedies

-Your data protection rights and legal remedies are set out in detail in the relevant provisions of the GDPR (in particular Articles 15, 16, 17, 18, 19, 20, 21, 22, 77, 78, 79, 80 and 82 of the GDPR).
-The following summary contains the most important provisions, and Cordia provides you with information about your rights and remedies in relation to data processing in accordance with these provisions.
+The detailed rights and remedies of the individuals are set forth in the applicable provisions of the GDPR (especially in Articles 15, 16, 17, 18, 19, 20, 21, 22, 77, 78, 79, 80, and 82 of the GDPR).
+The summary set out below describes the most important provisions and Cordia provides information for the individuals in accordance with the above articles about their rights and remedies related to the processing of personal data.

-Please note that with regard to the profiling (sending advertising materials, managing related housing search preferences), you have the right to request human intervention from Cordia, to express your position in the manner described in this section and to bring it to Cordia’s attention, and to object to Cordia’s decision following the results of profiling.
-In this case, Cordia will review the decision with human intervention, taking into account the information you have provided, and will inform you of the result.
+Please note that regarding the profiling described above in this Data Protection Notice (sending advertising materials and managing related property search preferences), you have the right to request human intervention from Cordia, to present your position as described in this section, and to object to any decision made by Cordia following the profiling.
+Cordia will then review the decision with human intervention, taking into account the information you provided, and will inform you of the outcome.

-The information must be provided in writing or by other means, including, where applicable, by electronic means.
-Verbal information may also be provided at your request, provided that your identity has been verified by other means.
+The information shall be provided in writing, or by other means, including, where appropriate, by electronic means.
+When requested by the individual, information may also be provided verbally, provided that the identity of the individual is verified by other means.

-(1) You have the right to receive confirmation from us as to whether your personal data is being processed.
-If such processing is taking place, you have the right to access your personal data and the following information:
+(1) The individual has the right to obtain confirmation from Cordia with regards to whether personal data concerning them is being processed.
+In such a case, the individual is entitled to have access to the relevant personal data and to the following information:

 a) the purposes of the processing;